mapthegod/Aura.Marshal/README.md

 ]);
 ```

-The builders should implement `Aura\Marshal\Record\BuilderInterface` and
+The builders should implement `Aura\Marshal\Entity\BuilderInterface` and
 `Aura\Marshal\Collection\CollectionInterface`, respectively.

 Indexing
 --------

-By default, the `Type` objects do not index the values when loading records.
+By default, the `Type` objects do not index the values when loading entities.
 You are likely to see a performance improvement when Aura Marshal wires up
 related collections if you add indexes for native fields used in
 relationships.
 For example, you could tell the `posts_tags` assocation mapping